Academic Rules and Procedures

 C. Transfer of Credit

 A maximum of 6 graduate credits may be transferred from another institution of higher education that is of academic standing comparable to LAU or from other LAU graduate programs.
 This rule applies also to graduate courses taken at LAU during the student’s undergraduate program over and above the total number of credits required for graduation.
 Transferred credits apply only to courses with a grade of B or above.
+As of Spring 2023, The maximum time limit of transferrable graduate courses is six years.
 Unless otherwise specified in the requirements of a program (such as Engineering), transferred credits should not have been used for another degree required for admission to the graduate program in which the student is enrolled.
 A request for transfer of credits shall be submitted to the Registrar’s Office during the student’s first semester of residence.
 The request shall be reviewed by the department/school concerned, and the decision communicated to the Registrar’s Office.

 D. Course Substitution